jwsiegel2510/consistent-PINNs/README.md

 $u = g$ on $\partial \Omega$

 We solve this equation using a variety of loss functions in the PINNs formulation on three test problems in 2d.
 These experiments can be reproduced by running the Python script **poisson-2d-nat-grad.py**.
 The results of the experiments and a corresponding discussion can be found in the aforementioned paper.

+The scripts **poisson-2d-gd.py**, **poisson-3d-nat-grad.py**, **poisson-3d-gd.py** contain additional experiments where different optimizers are used and three dimensional problems are considered, respectively.

 # Citation